ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 2. Lose confidence in knowledge
 3. Losing intellectual courage, not to abandon one's belief
 4. Important role in self-formation, steadying the mind. `we stablize our mind by engaging socially with others, or our mind will be a stew ????`

+# On a supposed right to lie from philanthropy

+How do we define lies?

+- Not necessarily say something false
+- Not necessarily intend to deceive (I believe you don't will not take it; I lie in order to show power, for example)

+Kant: Lying is dishonest speech; It fails humanity

+The wrong of lie is in deception or something else?

+Analogy between universal laws and traffic laws `But this is not how Kant formulate his rules?`